[wpforms id=”16350″]

 Under negligence per se, if there is a statute, code, or municipal ordinance expressly prohibiting someone from leaving their keys in an unlocked automobile, or similar regulation, a court may find a presumption you were negligent.
 Otherwise, a jury will look at the reasonableness of the vehicle’s owner and the potential outcomes.

-You may need to research and analyze whether you can get compensation or additional coverages from your own auto insurance company.
+You may need to research and analyze whether you can get compensation or additional coverage from your auto insurance company.
 Uninsured motorist (“UM”) coverage may come into play when all hope seems lost.

 After all, there is usually no insurance coverage for the loaner vehicle to exclude or cover events.
 If you can exhaust the defendant’s coverages, your underinsured motorist (“UIM”) coverage may kick in to help pay injuries to the permissive user when justified.